 2. “Captain Jack” | Songs in the Attic (1981)

 The piano intro!
 The drums!
 The crackling guitar!
 The sick bass line!
 The band has never been better than it is here, at The Spectrum in Philly—the only place he ever plays the song, he says in the liner notes.
 He writes the whole thing in second person, successfully, and manages to use “masturbate” as a rhyme.
 Rosenbaum is right that there is contempt for the lazy, privileged, pot-smoking, jerk-off-happy heroin addict—that’s what “Captain Jack” is, heroin; the “push” is the plunger on the needle—but how else is he supposed to feel?

 1. “Miami 2017 (Seen the Lights Go Out on Broadway)” | Songs in the Attic (1981)

-My favorite song of all time, by any artist.4 A sci-fi piece, in which a narrator living in Florida in 2017 recalls the destruction of New York by the federal government.
+My favorite song of all time, by any artist.[4.
+The live version.
+The studio version blows.]
+A sci-fi piece, in which a narrator living in Florida in 2017 recalls the destruction of New York by the federal government.
 Inspired by the famous Daily News headline: FORD TO NEW YORK: DROP DEAD.
 “New York State of Mind,” one of his worst songs, is often cited as a valentine to New York, but to me, that always rang false, like he was trying to write something they could play for tourists waiting in line at the Empire State Building.
 This is the true New York love song.
 Only when we watch something destroyed forever can we really appreciate how much we love it.
 That he wrote a song in 1976 that included the line “I watched the mighty skyline fall” is, of course, eerily prescient, and only adds to the majesty of this, the greatest Billy Joel song of all time.